nlesc-sigs/nlp-sig/README.md

 SIG Lead (2023): Laura Ootes (l.ootes(at)esciencecenter.nl)

-Erik Tjong Kim Sang (e.tjongkimsang(a)esciencenter.nl) was SIG Lead in 2018-2022 and Carsten Schnober (c.schnober(at)esciencecenter.nl) will be SIG Lead in 2024.
+Erik Tjong Kim Sang (e.tjongkimsang(at)esciencenter.nl) was SIG Lead in 2018-2022 and Carsten Schnober (c.schnober(at)esciencecenter.nl) will be SIG Lead in 2024.